serokell/blog-posts/untyped-lambda-calculus/article.md

 Understanding lambda calculus can be very helpful when talking about Haskell programs.
 It is also used extensively in programming language theory research and functional language design.

-There are two broad kinds of lambda calculus, _typed_, and _untyped_.
+There are two broad kinds of lambda calculus: _untyped_ and _typed_.
 The _untyped_ kind, discussed in this article, expresses an unrestricted computation.
 However, as a system of logic, it is self-contradictory.
 The _typed_ kind, which we intend to discuss in a follow-up article, is a restricted version.